Eigenvalue asymptotics for the damped wave equation on metric graphs

+We can see that the maximal number of distinct high-frequency abscissas, which is 12, is attained. }\end{example}

-\begin{example}{\rm \textbf{Star graph with different lengths of the edges}\\ Now we illustrate what happens if the lengths of the edges of the graph are changed.
-We consider a star graph with three edges, Dirichlet coupling at free ends and standard coupling in the central vertex.
+\begin{example} {\rm \textbf{Star graph with different edge lengths}\\ Now we illustrate what happens when the lengths of the edges of the graph are changed.
+We consider a star graph with three edges, Dirichlet coupling at the free ends and standard coupling in the central vertex.
+The coupling matrix is

 If all the lengths are commensurate then the graph can be described by the machinery of previous sections, where the unit length is the greatest common divisor of the edge lengths.

 Using the Ansatz $f_j(x) = \alpha_j \sinh{\tilde \lambda_j x}$ on each edge with $x = 0$ at the free end one obtains the secular equation